Kim So-hee (singer, born 1999)

 Kim So-hee (born December 31, 1999) is a South Korean former singer.
 She is known for being a contestant of K-pop Star 6: The Last Chance, in which she emerged as runner-up as a member of KWINs.
-She officially debuted as a solo artist on May 21, 2017 and on June 1, 2017, she officially debuted as a member of Alice.
-On April 26, 2024, Sohee officially left Alice and retired from the entertainment industry.
+She debuted as a solo artist on May 21, 2017 and on June 1, 2017, she debuted as a member of Alice.
+On April 26, 2024, Sohee left Alice and retired from the entertainment industry.

 Career

 2016: Pre-debut and K-pop Star 6

 Kim participated in K-pop Star 6: The Last Chance in 2016 as a trainee promoted by JYP Entertainment.
 As part of KWINs, which also consisted of Kriesha Tiu and Kim Hye-rim, she emerged as the first runner-up.

 2017–2024: Solo debut, debut with Alice and retirement from entertainment industry

 On May 19, 2017, Kim made her solo debut with the single "Spotlight".
 Kim made her debut with Alice on June 1, in which they released their first mini-album, We, First.
 On December 6, she collaborated with Topp Dogg and JBJ's Kim Sang-gyun (A-Tom) on the duet "Childlike", which was produced by BtoB's Minhyuk.

 In February 2022, Kim cast for TVING's sci-fi thriller, Duty After School based on the webtoon of the same name.